phantie/flask_minify/README.md

         passive: bool
             to disable active minifying.
         static: bool
-            to enable minifying static files css, less and js.
+            to enable minifying static files css and js.
         script_types: list
             list of script types to limit js minification to.